datahubio/datahub-cloud-template-dataset/README.md

 };
 ```

-### How to take this template to the next level
+### Enhancing the Template

-This template works best for datasets.
-If you don't have any data files, we suggest checking out the other templates here https://datahub.io/docs#templates
+This template is designed primarily for datasets.
+If no dataset is available, consider exploring alternative templates here. https://datahub.io/docs#templates

-You can add some visuals (graphs, charts) to make your dataset more impactful or add sidebar navigation in case you have a collection of datasets.
-Or you could customize your site with CSS and HTML or configure SEO fields, etc. See below:
+To maximize the impact of datasets, consider adding visuals (e.g., graphs, charts), sidebar navigation, or custom styles (CSS and HTML).
+See the following links for more information:

 <div class="middle-button-container">
     <a href="https://datahub.io/docs/DataHub+Cloud/Add+sidebar+navigation" class="middle-button">Add sidebar navigation</a>